svalat/homelinux/doc/config.md

  patch the installation procedure if you encounter some issues.
 You can override all the entries you want.
 If you want to apply on a specific version use the *vspecific* sub entry.
  * *providers*, you can change the priority of the providers to use for quickpackage building.
- By default : "homelinux", "gentoo", "urls", "github".
+ By default : "homelinux", "gentoo", "debian", "urls", "github".

 Here an example :